aspnetzero/documents/docs/en/Adding-New-Metronic-Theme-Angular.md

 * If your theme uses dynamic bundles, open the `bundle.js` and add your bundles.

-  _AspNet Zero has custom css file for datepicker ([bs-datepicker.css](https://github.com/aspnetzero/aspnet-zero-core/blob/dev/angular/src/assets/ngx-bootstrap/bs-datepicker.css)).
-If the default design is not compatible with your theme, you can change that css file._
+  _ASP.NET Zero has custom CSS file for datepicker in Angular version ([bs-datepicker.css](https://github.com/aspnetzero/aspnet-zero-core/blob/dev/angular/src/assets/ngx-bootstrap/bs-datepicker.css)).
+If the default design is not compatible with your theme, you can change the related CSS file._